Applies to: Office 365 for enterprises, Live@edu

 contoso.edu.
 The administrator then creates an accepted domain for student mailboxes only.
 This accepted domain is

 students.contoso.edu.
-After the administrator sets up the accepted domain, whenever the administrator creates a new mailbox, both the primary domain,
+Now, whenever the administrator creates a mailbox, both the primary domain,

 contoso.edu, and the accepted domain,

-students.contoso.edu, are available in New Mailbox, and the administrator can choose which domain to use.
-In this example, the administrator would create new student accounts in the
+students.contoso.edu, are available in New Mailbox.
+The administrator can choose which domain to use.
+In this example, the administrator would create student accounts in the

 students.contoso.edu accepted domain.

 Mailboxes and cloud-based user accounts in accepted domains are created in the same way that they are created for the primary domain.
-A new Windows Live ID is created with the accepted domain name that you select in New Mailbox.
-Your users use the new Windows Live ID, with the accepted domain, as their account to sign in.
+A new Microsoft account is created by using the accepted domain name that you select in New Mailbox.
+Your users use the new Microsoft account and the accepted domain to sign in.

 Accepted domains don't have to be subdomains.
 The

-contoso.edu administrator can also create a new accepted domain for all alumni, such as
+contoso.edu administrator can also create an accepted domain for all alumni, such as

 contoso-alumni.com.
 These alumni mailboxes have a different domain name entirely.

-As in the subdomain scenario, both the primary domain and the accepted domain are available when you create new mailboxes, and new Windows Live ID accounts are created with the accepted domain name.
-Also, as in the subdomain scenario, users use the new Windows Live ID, with the accepted domain, as their account to sign in.
+As in the subdomain scenario, both the primary domain and the accepted domain are available when you create mailboxes, and Microsoft accounts are created by using the accepted domain name.
+Also, as in the subdomain scenario, users use the new Microsoft account and the accepted domain to sign in.

-The procedure to create an accepted domain depends on how you have enrolled in the cloud-based email service:
+The procedure to create an accepted domain depends on the manner in which you enrolled in the cloud-based e-mail service, as follows:

-When you set up accepted domains, the domains are added to the cloud-based email organisation that you already manage.
-Therefore, any Windows Live ID that has administrative rights for your organisation will have full access to the accepted domains that you configure.
+When you set up accepted domains, the domains are added to the cloud-based e-mail organization that you already manage.
+Therefore, any Microsoft account that has administrative rights for your organization will have full access to the accepted domains that you configure.

 After you set up accepted domains, the accepted domains are available in the Exchange Control Panel.
-See the Email Options section of new and existing mailboxes in the Manage My Organisation > Users & Groups > Mailboxes interface.
+See the “E-Mail Options” section of new and existing mailboxes in the Manage My Organization > Users & Groups > Mailboxes interface.